Counting fine gradings on matrix algebras and on classical simple Lie algebras

-Gradings have recently been classified for many interesting algebras.
+Gradings have recently been classified for many interesting algebras (see e.g. \cite{EKmon} and references therein).
 In particular, a classification of fine gradings up to equivalence is known for matrix algebras over an algebraically closed field $\FF$ of arbitrary characteristic \cite{HPP98,BSZ,BZ03} and for classical simple Lie algebras except $D_4$ in characteristic different from $2$ \cite{E09d,EK_Weyl2}.
 Type $D_4$ is different from all other members of Series $D$ due to the phenomenon of triality.
-In \cite{E09d}, fine gradings on the simple Lie algebra of type $D_4$ are classified ($\chr\FF=0$); there are $17$ equivalence classes.
+In \cite{E09d}, fine gradings on the simple Lie algebra of type $D_4$ are classified in characteristic $0$; there are $17$ equivalence classes.
 As to the exceptional simple Lie algebras, fine gradings are classified for type $G_2$ ($\chr\FF\ne 2,3$) in \cite{DM_g2,EK_g2f4}, for type $F_4$ ($\chr\FF\ne 2$) in \cite{DM_f4,EK_g2f4}, and for type $E_6$ ($\chr\FF=0$) in \cite{DV_e6}.
 The number of equivalence classes is, respectively, $2$, $4$ (only $3$ in the case $\chr\FF=3$), and $14$.